 KubeVela can be integrated with such tools seamlessly.
-In this case, developers would use the Waypoint workflow as the UI to deploy and manage applications with KubeVela's abstractions (e.g. applications, components, traits etc).
+In this case, developers would use the Waypoint workflow as the UI to deploy and release applications with KubeVela as the underlying deployment platform.

 Helm is a package manager for Kubernetes that provides package, install, and upgrade a set of YAML files for Kubernetes as a unit.

-KubeVela as a modern deployment system can naturally deploys Helm charts.
-A common example is you could easily use KubeVela to declare and deploy an application which is composed by a WordPress Helm chart and a AWS RDS instance defined by Terraform, or distribute the Helm chart to multiple clusters.
+KubeVela as a modern deployment system can naturally deploy Helm charts.
+For example, you could use KubeVela to define an application that is composed by a WordPress chart and a AWS RDS Terraform module, orchestrate the components' topology, and then deploy them to multiple environments following certain strategy.

-KubeVela is a Kubernetes add-on for building developer-centric deployment system.
-It leverages Open Application Model and the native Kubernetes extensibility to resolve a hard problem - making shipping applications enjoyable on Kubernetes.
+KubeVela is a Kubernetes add-on for building modern application deployment system.
+It leverages Open Application Model and Kubernetes as control plane to resolve a hard problem - making shipping applications enjoyable.